-- Selecting your industry and learning about Arlington: As you decide on the specifics of your business, including where you want to be located, keep up with the latest from the Planning, Research and Analysis Team.
-They gather data and examine the latest trends in development, demographics, and more.
-You can also look at Arlington’s zoning map to see where the commercial, home-based and retail business districts are.
+As you decide on the specifics of your business, including where you want to be located, take a look at Arlington County’s Profile, which has the latest trends in development, demographics, and more.
+View Arlington’s zoning map to see where the commercial, home-based and retail business districts are.

-- Writing your business plan: The business plan (BP) is a living, breathing document, consisting of the how, when, where and what you need to do to successfully, start and operate your business.
+The business plan (BP) is a living, breathing document, consisting of the how, when, where and what you need to do to successfully, start and operate your business.
 For help writing your BP, watch for our Business Plan Workshops on the calendar of upcoming BizLaunch Events.
-The Arlington County Public Library offers free business databases (accessed via your library card) which can assist you in identifying the latest market trends, competition, opportunities and more.
+The Arlington County Public Library offers a research portal, which can assist you in identifying the latest market trends, competition, opportunities and more.
 Finally, SCORE counselors are available at the BizLaunch offices to help critique the elements of your business plan.

 - Permitting, licensing, and more: Learn more about the local, state, and federal requirements for operating a business.